Ngāti Toa

-Ngāti Toa, Ngāti Toarangatira or Ngāti Toa Rangatira, is a Māori iwi (tribe) based in the southern North Island and in the northern South Island of New Zealand.
-Its rohe (tribal area) extends from Whanganui in the north, Palmerston North in the east, and Kaikoura and Hokitika in the south.
-Ngāti Toa remains a small iwi with a population of only about 4500 (NZ Census 2001).
-It has four marae: Takapūwāhia and Hongoeka in Porirua City, and Whakatū and Wairau in the north of the South Island.
+Ngāti Toa, also called Ngāti Toarangatira or Ngāti Toa Rangatira, is a Māori iwi (tribe) based in the southern North Island and the northern South Island of New Zealand.
+Ngāti Toa remains a small iwi with a population of about 9,000.
+The iwi is centred around Porirua, Plimmerton, Kāpiti, Blenheim and Arapaoa Island.
+It has four marae: Takapūwāhia and Hongoeka in Porirua City, and Whakatū and Wairau in the South Island.
 Ngāti Toa's governing body has the name Te Rūnanga o Toa Rangatira.